juusorutanen/juusorutanen/README.md

 ** Software Developer from Helsinki **

 I am a software/web developer learning something new every day.
-Mostly working with React.
+Mostly working with React and Next.js.
+I like to be creative and make things look nice.
+You can reach me at https://juusorutanen.com/.

 <h3 align="left">Languages and Tools:</h3>